vicenteicc2008/edk2-dumpling/README.md

 Framebuffer is broken at this point.
 I edited the framebuffer settings, but they are not tested.

 Source is uploaded partially here.

+Building: move all files and folders to "buildfolder" and run build.sh as root.
+Tested on Ubuntu 20.04 and all releases are compiled on 20.04.